 Assessing income on a mortgage application for a standard limited company director.

-Anything you pay yourself under the PAYE scheme will be considered as income by all mortgage lenders.
+Anything you pay yourself under the PAYE scheme will be considered income by all mortgage lenders.

 Please note this does not mean you can simply make yourself some PAYE payments regardless of business profit just to get a mortgage.
 Lenders expect to see that the business can afford the PAYE and that it has been consistent.

-PAYE will be shown on your SA302 as ‘Pay from all employments’.
+PAYE will be shown on your Tax Calculation as ‘Pay from all employments’.

 All lenders will consider dividends from a limited company owner provided it is evidenced that the company can afford the dividends paid.

-As an example, if a business has built up £100,000 of profit over a period of years, and the business owner decides to take £60,000 in dividend following a year no profit, that would raise alarm bells for the mortgage lender.
+As an example, if a business has built up £100,000 of profit over a period of years, and the business owner decides to take £60,000 in dividends following a year of no profit, that would raise alarm bells for the mortgage lender.

-Dividends are evidenced for mortgage lenders via your SA302 and are shown on the SA302 as ‘Dividends from UK companies (plus 10% tax credits)’.
+Dividends are evidenced for mortgage lenders via your Tax Calculation and are shown on the Tax Calculation as ‘Dividends from UK companies (plus 10% tax credits)’.